tobias-sung/picow-freertos-sd-logger/README.md

 # SD Card Debug Logger for the Raspberry Pi Pico

-This project demonstrates debug message logging on a Raspberry Pi Pico W using a custom PIO-based UART TX and FreeRTOS-FAT for SD card file operations.
+This project demonstrates debug message logging on a Raspberry Pi Pico W. Messages are outputted via a software UART interface (using PIO, which frees up the hardware UART for other purposes) and saves debug messages to a text file on an SD card via SPI SD card reader.

 ## Features